Seeing Red and Loving It: Hummingbirds and Salvia microphylla

 Wearing a red hat or tee shirt while gardening may not be the best choice in a yard frequented by hummingbirds.
 They may buzz your head and shoulders in search of nectar, diving at a rate of 200 wing beats per second.

 Hummingbirds have a poor sense of smell but keen color vision.
 They seem to associate vibrant colors with nectar, especially reds.
 Tubular flowers, such as nectar-rich Salvias, are uniquely suited to their long skinny beaks and tongues.

-One species of Salvia that hummingbirds particularly love is the woody perennial Mountain Sage (Salvia microphylla), which offers a wide array of tempting rosy shades, including pinks, magentas and primary reds.
+One species of Salvia that hummingbirds particularly love is the woody perennial Mountain Sage (Salvia microphylla), which offers a wide array of tempting rosy shades, including pinks, magentas, primary reds, and red-orange.

 Seeing Red Means Seeing Opportunity